Real-Time-Lab/TDA-L/README.md

 You might need to change the script if you want play with different ranks and epochs.

 #### Benchmark
+You might have to change the lora_weight file name based on the rank you used.
 * **ResNet50**: Run TDA-L using the ResNet50 model:
 ```
 bash ./scripts/run_benchmark_rn50.sh